 A speaker is described by a set of mechanical and electrical parameters called Thiele and Small parameters.
 In order to illustrate the different results we will obtain, we choose here a Monacor SP-165PA entry-level woofer with a diameter of 16 cm, for which we give the catalog data.

-• Coil's resistance R_e = 6.9\,\Omega (the index e refers to electrical quantities)
+- Coil's resistance (the index refers to electrical quantities)

 Mechanical equation